fgarcia132/personal-website/README.md

 - Directory structure is incorrect.
 See [Milestone One Documentation](https://bootcamp-coders.cnm.edu/projects/personal/milestone-one/)
 - All Milestone documents and files must be inside the /documentation directory.
 - Complete the wireframe and content strategy documentation.

+## Milestone 2&alpha; Feedback - Updated
+This is great - nice work cleaning things up.
+This layout should be a breeze using Bootstrap.
+FYI, FontAwesome has the majority of social media icons included.
+Your directory structure is correct now, and all Milestone requirements have been met.
+Because this was submitted late, your Milestone 2&alpha; passes at [Tier I](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).

+You are clear to begin development on your PWP.